-Congratulations on receiving a grant from the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office).
-COPS Hiring Program (CHP) grants provide funding directly to law enforcement agencies to hire or rehire career law enforcement officers for the advancement of public safety through an increase in their community policing capacity and crime prevention efforts.
+Congratulations on receiving an award from the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office).
+COPS Hiring Program (CHP) awards provide funding directly to law enforcement agencies to hire or rehire career law enforcement officers for the advancement of public safety through an increase in their community policing capacity and crime prevention efforts.

-2015 CHP grants will cover up to 75 percent of the approved entry-level salary and fringe benefits of each newly hired or rehired full-time sworn career law enforcement officer over the three-year (36-month) grant period with a minimum 25 percent local cash match requirement and a maximum federal share of \$125,000 per officer position.
-CHP grant funding is based on your agency's entry-level salary and fringe benefits for full-time officers at the time of the grant application.
-Any additional costs above the approved entry-level salaries and fringe benefits are the responsibility of the grantee agency.
-Furthermore, all grant recipients must retain any CHP-funded officer positions awarded for at least 12 months after the 36 months of federal funding has ended for each position.
+2016 CHP awards will cover up to 75 percent of the approved entry-level salary and fringe benefits of each newly hired or rehired full-time sworn career law enforcement officer over the three-year (36-month) award period, with a minimum 25 percent local cash match requirement and a maximum federal share of \$125,000 per officer position.
+CHP award funding is based on your agency's entry-level salary and fringe benefits for full-time officers at the time of the award application.
+Any additional costs above the approved entry-level salaries and fringe benefits are the responsibility of the recipient agency.
+Furthermore, all award recipients must retain any CHP-funded officer positions for at least 12 months after the 36 months of federal funding has ended for each position.